 The James Randi Education Foundation is the culmination of his many years of work and as of this writing a prize has yet to be awarded.
 Once again it is the most professional way of calling these phonies out on their BS.
 The prize is quite simple: prove you have paranormal powers and win $1 million.
 Randi famously claims that these “psychics” would be queuing up to claim the prize but as of yet nobody has won.
 Hats off to you sir.

-So why did I bother to write this piece, and highlight Mr. Randi?
+So why did I bother to write this piece, and highlight the work of Mr. Randi?
 The answer is that we need someone like Mr. Randi to draw that fine line I’ll shortly describe between a magician and something else.